base-org/foundry/docs/dev/architecture.md

 Foundry's EVM tooling.
 This is built around [`revm`](https://github.com/bluealloy/revm) and has additional implementation of:
-- [cheatcodes](./cheatcodes.md) a set of solidity calls dedicated to testing which can manipulate the environment in which the execution is run
+- [cheatcodes](./cheatcodes.md): a set of solidity calls dedicated to testing, which can manipulate the environment in which the execution is run

 ### `config/`

-Includes all of Foundry's settings and how to get them
+Contains all of Foundry's settings and methods for retrieving them.

 ### `cli/`